react-native-camera/react-native-camera/docs/migration.md

 On your project's target, on `Build Phases`, click on libRCTCamera.a and delete (press the - button below).

-You can follow the instalation steps for RNCamera on the readme to link the new RNCamera project to your app's XCode project.
+You can follow the installation steps for RNCamera on the readme to link the new RNCamera project to your app's XCode project.

 You can do it via `react-native link` command or by the manual steps.